Tampa Creditor Harassment Attorneys

 - Talking to third parties, such as relatives, friends, or neighbors about your debt

-- Phoning you when you are at work after you have told them to stop this practice
+- Phoning you when you are at work after you have told them to stop

 - Using abusive or profane language or yelling when communicating with you

 - Requesting that you pay more money that what you actually owe by adding fees that it is not authorized to include

 - Threatening to take your property when it has no legal authority to do so

 - Continuing to communicate with you when you have turned the matter over to your attorney